Jie-Fang/cudnn-frontend/README.md

 # cuDNN FrontEnd(FE)

-**cuDNN FE** is the modern, open-source entry point to the NVIDIA cuDNN library.
-It provides a C++ header-only library and a Python interface to access the powerful cuDNN Graph API.
+**cuDNN FE** is the modern, open-source entry point to the NVIDIA cuDNN library and high performance open-source kernels.
+It provides a C++ header-only library and a Python interface to access the powerful cuDNN Graph API and open-source kernels.

 ## 🚀 Embracing Open Source